How Damage Works

 In PoE, each point of damage you deal has a couple of attributes attached to it that determine what kind of modifiers and bonuses affect it.
 In brief, each point of damage has:

 - A Damage Source: usually, an Attack or a Spell (note that in PoE's language, Attacks are not Spells - the general term is "Skill").
-Sometimes damage is also dealt as Damage Over Time (which, by default, is not considered either an Attack or a Spell), or, more rarely, Secondary damage that does not count as any of the above.
+Sometimes damage is also dealt as Damage Over Time (which, by default, is not considered either an Attack or a Spell, even if it was applied by one), or, more rarely, Secondary damage that does not count as any of the above.
 There are no specific Secondary damage bonuses, but Secondary damage can still be increased in other ways (including through its Type or Tags; see below).
-Each point of damage has one and exactly one Damage Source.
+Each point of damage has one, and only one, one Damage Source.